Tonino Picula: Foreign Policy

-Picula has in the sphere of foreign policy, security and defense in the mandate 2019-2024. given the most, through the authorship of as many as ten reports directly related to the mentioned topics, where he continuously fights and advocates for the strategic autonomy of the EU and its members in relation to the USA, and its independent path in global relations, as a leading peacemaker and advocate of global peace.
+During the 2019–2024 mandate, Picula was particularly active in the areas of foreign policy, security, and defence.
+He authored or co-authored ten reports directly related to these topics, focusing on issues such as the European Union’s strategic autonomy, its relations with the United States, and the development of an independent role for the EU in global affairs.

 As the EP's permanent rapporteur for relations with the United States, he signed two reports with recommendations to the European Council and the Commission on how to position themselves in relations with the US.
 Also, he was responsible for the authorship of the Report on the new EU enlargement strategy adopted in 2023, and the earlier report on enlargement to the Western Balkans.
 Both reports are key documents for the future and security of Croatia, as a currently exposed EU border member.

 Also, Picula was the author of the Report on cohesion policy and regional strategies for the fight against climate change: as administrative units, regions are a particularly important lever in the fight against climate change, and the fight itself is crucial for the long-term security future of the EU.
 Namely, climate changes, such as droughts that destroy crops and change landscapes, are one of the key drivers of migration, both now and in the future.

 As president of the Working Group for the Western Balkans in the EP, author of the Report on the New European Union Enlargement Strategy, as rapporteur for Montenegro, and co-rapporteur of the EP for the Growth Plan for the Western Balkans worth 6 billion euros, he makes a key contribution to the European integration of the Western Balkan region, with a special focus on Montenegro.
 In the mandate 2019-2024. as the main reporteur, he was the author of three reports on Montenegro's progress towards EU membership.

 Picula had a central role in the management of the Instrument for Pre-Accession Assistance (IPA III) worth 14.2 billion euros for the period 2021-2027, intended to support candidate and potential candidate countries, including Montenegro, Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Serbia and Turkey.
 The focus of IPA III is on key reforms in the rule of law, economic transformations and harmonization with European standards, with the aim of strengthening democracy, socio-economic development and regional cooperation.